kfahn22/NOAA_final_project/noaa.md

 data <- read.csv("noaa.csv.bz2")
 ```

-I wanted to break the analysis down by region, so I downloaded a csv file with state codes created by KJ Healy. [fipscodes](https://github.com/kjhealy/fips-codes)^[In order to download a csv file from github, you need to click on the link for raw data.]
+I wanted to break the analysis down by region, so I also downloaded a csv file with state codes created by KJ Healy. [fipscodes](https://github.com/kjhealy/fips-codes)^[In order to download a csv file from github, you need to click on the link for raw data.]

 ```r